danielfrg/danielfrg.com/content/articles/2013/09/word2vec-yhat.md

 ## Conclusions

 Definitely some interesting new technologies and tools to keep and eye on.
-Thats to Google for open sourcing the code and thanks to yhat for a good product.
+Thanks to Google for open sourcing the code and thanks to yhat for a good product.
 I had to do something similar a few weeks ago and my solution was to use ZMQ to connect the rest endpoint with the actual classifier yhat makes that possible in 5% of the time.